-Teenagers who need extra support or someone to talk to do have access to resources by phone and online.
-Below are some resources for mental health and learning—along with some ideas for ways to connect, have fun, and stay active while practicing safe physical distancing.
+Middle schoolers, high schoolers, and their families may need extra support and someone to talk to during these stressful times.
+Below, find resources for mental health and learning—along with some ideas for ways to connect, have fun, and stay active while practicing safe physical distancing.

 - Huskie Tips for coping with COVID-19 »

 From Oak Park Elementary School District 97 (D97)

 - Through August 24: Take the D97 Survey on Social-Emotional and Mental Health Needs »

 - Watch the video from D97 Parent University: What to Expect with Remote Learning in Middle School »

 - Find remote learning updates from D97 »

 - D97’s Support 4U for middle schoolers »